pilacorp/go-credential-sdk/README.md

 - The package assumes you are familiar with W3C Verifiable Presentations standards.
 - Ensure your DID resolver endpoint is accessible and supports the DID methods you're using.
 - VCs included in the presentation should be valid and properly signed.
+- When vc.ParseCredential from json, you can use `vc.WithDisableValidation()` to skip validation Credential Schema.

 ---